 Permanent establishment (PE) is triggered by several factors, such as having a stable business presence in a foreign market, generating taxable local revenue, and regularly conducting business from a fixed office or virtual area, like a remote branch.

 Disclaimer: This information does not, and is not intended to, constitute legal or tax advice and is for general informational purposes only.
 You should contact your attorney or tax advisor to obtain legal and/or tax advice with respect to your particular situation.
 Only your individual attorney or tax advisor can provide assurances that this information – and your interpretation of it – is applicable or appropriate to your specific situation.
-All liability with respect to actions taken or not taken based on this information are hereby expressly disclaimed.
-All content is provided “as is” and Velocity Global makes no representations or warranties concerning this information.
+All liability with respect to actions taken or not taken based on this information is hereby expressly disclaimed.
+All content is provided "as is," and Velocity Global makes no representations or warranties concerning this information.